-- The Multicultural Leadership Program is an intense eight month journey which runs from July through March each year.
+- The Multicultural Leadership Program is an intense nine-month journey which runs from July through March each year.
 Our mission is to develop leaders who engage the power of diverse perspectives to improve our world.

-- MCLP is a rigorous curriculum which includes many components (learning events, nonprofit projects, board experience, mentoring, buddy assignments, assessments, homework, and more.)
+- MCLP is a rigorous curriculum which includes many components (assessments, learning events, nonprofit projects, board shadowing, mentoring, buddy assignments, homework, and more.)

 - Core components of the program include:

 - To be self-aware and grow as a leader

 - To develop authentic relationships

 - To make a positive impact

 What do participants gain?